mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/actions/index.md

 We'll create an Action on the Detail view of the Student Tipo, that will log some information about a particular record.

 To create the Action, edit the Tipo and open the `View` tab.
 Open the Advanced Editor of `View` and add an Action with the name `Log`.
 Switch on the `Highlight` control (we'll see what this does later and select an icon for it.
-If you set an icon for an Action, its button will appear as a round button with the icon on it.
+If you set an icon for an Action, it will appear as a round button with the icon on it.
 If you don't set an icon for it, only the text will show in a rectangular button.

 ![Create Action](/images/actions/image_002.png)